Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

-Steel: A similar feel to the aluminum ones, but they’re the smallest available.
+A similar feel to the aluminum ones, but they’re the smallest.
 They’re for fine crocheting, like lacework or doilies.

 Are Ergonomic Crochet Hooks Better?

-If you’re looking for comfort and relief, ergonomic crochet hooks are better.
-If you’re looking for something functional, standard crochet hooks are good.
+Looking for comfort and relief? ergonomic crochet hooks are better.
+Looking for functionality?
+Standard crochet hooks are good.

 Here’s a comparison.